cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 Administrators should connect to an existing identity and access management service (if you are using a [paid account](https://www.lucidchart.com/pages/enterprise)).
 If this is not available regularly review and remove people who have left or no longer need access.
 Alternatively if you use [G Suite](https://gsuite.google.com/) you can require your users to authenticate via that.

+If not using single sign on administrators should set a strong password policy but [don't require users to reset passwords frequently](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date).

 Administrators should also manage roles and managed access appropriately, limiting the number of people with administrator access.
 Separate administrator accounts from the general user accounts of administrators.

 To keep license numbers down you can periodically revoke all user licenses.
 This reverts accounts to the free tier without deleting data.
 When a user next logs in they can click to switch back to a paid account.
+If users leave take control of their account and reassign, archive, or delete their data.

 Allow users to [connect Lucidchart and Lucidpress to Google Drive](https://lucidchart.zendesk.com/hc/en-us/articles/207300016-Lucidchart-in-Google-Drive) if it is used in your organisation, as it only requires permissions to files created in Lucid applications, not the entire Drive.